lynnfaraday/aresmush.com/tutorials/code/debug-mode.md

 The debug game will run until you close the server shell or hit CTRL-C.

+{% note %}
-{% include note.html content="The game must be shut down before you can run it in debug mode.
+The game must be shut down before you can run it in debug mode.
 Otherwise you'll get a 'port already in use' error.
-You can restart the game using `bin/startares` once you're done." %}
+You can restart the game using `bin/startares` once you're done.
+{% endnote %}

 ## Web Portal Debug Mode